ParaCoToUl/noarr-pipelines/docs/hub.md

 This swap is very efficient, as it does not actually copy the content, but instead swaps the buffer pointers and structures.
 This, on the other hand, gives us the limitation, that this kind of swap can only be performed, if the two envelopes have the same type, size and belong to the same device.

-This trick can be used to speed up the pipeline if you have a compute node that consumes chunks from one hub and moves them to another hub with minimal modifications:
+This trick can be used to speed up the pipeline, if we have a compute node that consumes chunks from one hub and moves them to another hub with minimal modifications:

 ```cpp
 auto& input_link = my_node.link(